spacing pixel spacing pixel spacing pixel

 Here are the steps:

-1. Download & install GIF editing software, like the GIF Construction Set utility
+1. Download & install GIF editing software, like the Falco GIF Animator

 2. To capture an animated GIF to play with...